fperesadilo/SatelliteSynth/README.md

 # SatelliteSynth
-To implement Stable Diffusion for generating synthetic satellite images using the Netherlands Space Office dataset, I followed a structured approach.
+Implementation of Stable Diffusion for generating synthetic satellite images using the Netherlands Space Office dataset.

 ## Data Preparation
 I started by collecting a diverse dataset of satellite images, capturing various weather conditions, seasons, and geographical features.
 Preprocessing involved resizing all images to 256x256 pixels and normalizing pixel values to the range [0, 1], which enhances model performance by ensuring numerical stability.